GCSE Maths Exam

 If you prefer to solve quadratic equations rather than working with vectors, it doesn’t mean you should spend all your time figuring out the value of x.
 Building your revision timetable will help you divide your time in the best possible way so you don’t avoid the topics you hate.

 Reviewing your knowledge at regular intervals is the only true way to gauge if you fully know and understand what you have learned previously.
 There are several ways you can do this such as testing yourself with friends or trying to recite theory back.
 We recommend using Flashcards and Quizzes to quickly check to review and test yourself.

 5. Practice, Practice, Practice

 With GCSE Maths the best way you can get ready for your exam is to practice as many past exam papers and questions as you can.
-You have access to a large database from previous years that you can try and ask your teacher to mark.
+You can use past papers to make revision quizzes on GoConqr to test yourself and your friends.
 Try to work through the questions without referring to the answers provided to help you get used to exam conditions.
-Here’s a handy way to practice maths questions online.

 Your Secret GCSE Maths Weapon

 The most re-assuring piece of advice ever given is the following – “you are not alone!”.